 If you have a large area to clean, the CS7000 hybrid is a popular choice.
 Just like a Prius, this can charge its battery while operating.
 This allows for the machine to run for more than five hours on a single charge and more than 15 hours with the diesel-hybrid engine.

 To clean a smaller area such as a lobby, or the hallways of a building, a walk-behind floor scrubber is ideal.
 The SC750-SC800 is a great value (and on special for a limited time).

 Floor sweepers are typically used in outdoor environments such as parking lots, foundries and lumber yards.
 The SW8000 can be used for both indoor and outdoor applications and gets great reviews from our customers.

 Whatever your industrial floor cleaning needs, we hope you’ll contact the expert team at TMHNC.
 We have about a dozen different floor scrubber units available for rent: small walk-behinds up to ride-on ICE units.

-If you’re interested in buying a floor scrubber, check out our special on the Advance SC750/SC800 or view our complete inventory of industrial floor cleaners.
+If you’re interested in buying a floor scrubber, check out our special on the Advance SC750/SC800 or schedule a free demo to see the equipment in action.
 We stock ICE and electric models for both floor sweepers and floor scrubbers.
 Let us know your needs and we’ll find the right machine for your operation.